Find Out All About Social Security Disability Benefits

 To be eligible for Social Security disability benefits you must not engage in substantial gainful activity (SGA).
 SGA is one of the criterial for determining your eligibility for disability benefits and refers to the work done by an applicant that is physically or mentally taxing and provides some sort of profit as an end result.
 Individuals on Social Security disability benefits, are not permitted to make more than a certain amount of profit while they are receiving SS benefits or they will become ineligible to continue receiving benefits.
 Social Security benefit applicants are permitted to do minimal work as their condition begins to improve, but if they demonstrate the ability to earn equal to or more profit than the allotment they are receiving, assistance will be stopped.
 SGA is the unit of measure with which the Social Security Administration measures the amount of work an individual is able to complete and the profit he or she is able to gain from it even while still disabled.
-To learn more about how SGA affects Social Security disability benefit eligibly, you can read our comprehensive guide that covers all the specific eligibility requirements you need to keep in mind to receive disability benefits.
+To learn more about how SGA affects Social Security disability benefit eligibly, you can read our comprehensive guide that covers all the specific requirements you need to keep in mind to receive disability benefits.

 Do I need to report my earnings while receiving Social Security disability benefits?

 Yes.
 If you receive Social Security disability benefits for seniors, you will need to include your allotment amount in your tax return form.
 As a disabled individual on benefits, you will need to include your total SS disability benefit allotment as well as any additional disability payments and government assistance you are receiving.
 This allotment may not be taxed if it falls below your income tax bracket, but you must report it if you are filing jointly with a spouse that is working and receiving a substantial income that puts both of you into a taxable tax bracket.
 Remember that if you need to declare your SS disability benefits, there are additional forms you will need to fill out when you file your yearly tax return.